 Save in a retirement account

 Even if you don't qualify for a Roth or tax-deductible additions to a traditional IRA, you may still make non-deductible contributions to a traditional IRA, subject to the annual limits.
 Both of these types of retirement accounts can offer tax-deferred growth and an incentive for investors to save for their future.
-In 2019, the maximum annual contribution to an IRA is $6,000 (regardless of whether it was tax-deductible), so if you have a lot of extra cash saved up, you may wish to consider investing in a brokerage account.
+In 2020, the maximum annual contribution to an IRA is $6,000 (or $7,000 if age 50+) regardless of whether it's tax-deductible, so if you have a lot of extra cash saved up, you may wish to consider investing in a brokerage account.

 Save in a brokerage account